martbhell/wasthereannhlgamelastnight/README.md

 ========

  * Persistent team selection using HTML5 Web Storage.
 If you choose a team in the menu and you later revisit https://wtangy.se (from the same browser) you'll see the result for that team.
+ * This works with the new NHL.com website (2017-2018)

 Why?
 ====